TurboGears/tg2docs/docs/main/QuickStart.rst

 development.ini file which by default makes single file SQLite database in the local file system.
-In addition to creating the database, it runs whatever extra database loaders or other setup are defined in {yourproject}.websetup.schema.
+In addition to creating the database, it runs whatever extra database loaders or other setup are defined in {yourproject}.websetup:setup_app.

-.. todo:: Difficulty: Medium. fix websetup.schema again

 In a quickstarted project with Authorization enabled setup-app creates a couple of basic users, groups, and permissions for you to use as an example.
-This code is found in {yourproject}.websetup.bootstrap.
+This code is found in {yourproject}.websetup:setup_app.
 This code also shows how you can add new data automatically to the database when the setup-app command is executed..

-.. todo:: Difficulty: Medium. fix websetup mention again

 Run The Server
 --------------